calipho-sib/nextprot-viewers/peptide-viewer/README.md

 ##Detailed Peptide

 The menu on the left side allows to switch between the peptides, previously selected in the peptide table.
 The right side shows a complete description of the selected peptide.
-In case of a non-proteotypic peptide, the "property" block will display the others entries where it can be found.
+In case of a non-proteotypic peptide, the "Properties" block will display the other entries where it can be found.

 !['detailed peptide'](./app/assets/img/ScrSht_detailedPeptide.png)